apache/dolphinscheduler/docs/docs/en/about/hardware.md

 ## Browser Requirements

 DolphinScheduler recommends Chrome and the latest browsers which use Chrome Kernel to access the front-end UI page.

+## JDK Version Requirements

+DolphinScheduler recommends using `JDK1.8.x` to deploy your server, as there are incompatibilities such as modularity with `JDK1.9+` versions.
+Other than that we don't care what JDK version you use to perform your Flink, MapReduce etc. tasks.